 Persons who manage or control workplaces must ensure entering and leaving the workplace is safe and without risks to health as practicable.

 The specific requirements applying to fire escapes (and hallways leading to fire escapes) are found elsewhere - as builders, architects etc would be aware.
-Buildings must now comply with the Building Code of Australia - which has been given the status of building regulation by Australia's states and territories.
+Buildings must now comply with the Building Code of Australia National Construction Code - which has been given the status of building regulation by Australia's states and territories.

 The information on this page is general and for HSRs and workers only.
 Employers and builders must seek separate advice from qualified architects or other suitably qualified professionals.

 However, under health and safety legislation occupiers of workplaces have duties with regard to emergency exits from buildings.
 Section 26 of the Victorian Occupational Health and Safety Act, 2004 specifies that persons who 'manage or control workplaces':

 1) A person who (whether as an owner or otherwise) has, to any extent, the management or control of a workplace must ensure so far as is reasonably practicable that the workplace and the means of entering and leaving it are safe and without risks to health.

 2) The duties of a person under sub-section (1) apply only in relation to matters over which the person has management or control.

 This clearly means that the occupiers of workplaces must ensure that emergency exits are adequate at all times.

 Further to this, the following can be found in the Compliance Code for Workplace amenities and work environment (2008)